Dicklesworthstone/fmd_blog_posts/02_ppp_loan_fraud_analysis.md

 ---
-title: "Finding PPP Fraudsters: A Data Science Detective Story"
+title: "PPP Loan Fraud: A Data Science Detective Story"
 date: "2025-02-20"
 excerpt: "An investigation into the rampant fraud in the PPP loan program, powered by advanced data analysis."
 category: "Data Science"